 Our second step was to attach the Pistol Grip to the Lower Receiver.
 The Fire Control Selector Spring slides into the Pistol Grip at the top, and the Fire Control Selector Detent sits on top of it.
 These pieces are the final bits of the safety.
 Once the pin and spring are in place, you hold them down until the grip is held tight against the Lower Receiver.
 There’s a bigger screw and washer that goes up inside the grip to secure it into place.

-Then we moved on to the Pivot and Takedown Pins.
+We moved on to the Pivot and Takedown Pins.
 There is a small Detent and Detent Spring which slide up into the Lower Receiver and need to be installed to ensure that your pins don’t pop loose when you disassemble your gun.
-Springs and Detent Pins are very tiny.
+Ar-15 stock Dentent Springs and Detent Pins are very tiny.
 We recommend working over a cloth to help catch any wayward parts.
 The Detent Springs and Pins can be tricky to wedge into place; after you slide them into the receiver, you must hold them in place while you insert the Pivot or Takedown Pin.
 You may find it useful to use a flat tool to keep them wedged in place while you do this.

 The next piece we installed was the Magazine Release.
 It is comprised of three components: The Magazine Release, the Release Spring, and the Release Button.
 The spring sandwiches between the two parts inside the body of the Lower Receiver.
 The Release Button tightens down on the Magazine Release and holds everything in place.

-Buttstock and Buffer Tube
+Buttstock and Buffer Tube Assembly:

 After that, we changed direction and assembled the Buttstock and Buffer Tube.
 The kit came with a grey Buffer Tube, but we swapped it out for a blue part from UTG.
 The Buffer and Action Spring are critical components for managing recoil and seamless firing.
 The Action Spring slides in first and the Buffer follows it.
 The non-threaded side of the Buffer Tube slides into the Buttstock and is held in place by the Lock Release Lever.
 To insert the Buffer Tube, you have to pull the pin down fully then slide the Buffer Tube into the Buttstock.